-Considering the institutionalized atrocities suffered by blacks in world history, the election of the first black American president was a portentious event that could go far in mending sore race relations.
+Considering the institutionalized atrocities suffered by blacks in world history, the election of the first black American president was a portentious event that many hoped could go far in mending sore race relations.
 Sadly this man, Barry Sotero, aka Barack Obama, happened to be the second most liberal member of Congress, and has revealed himself to be sly and morally bankrupt.
 The American political electorate is predominately conservative, so from the start, in good conscience, could not laud and support this man’s agenda.
 Predictably, the leftist drive-by media went into high gear spinning honest policy disagreement into racism on parade.

 Here are a few comments on Obama by noted black American commentators:

 President Obama strode into the White House promising to give the American people the audacity of hope.
 What we are witnessing instead, with his immigration agenda, is an audacious grab for power and an evisceration of the Constitution.

 Having kicked the can down the road, obviously refusing to ruin his own chances for re-election in 2012, and tap-dancing on the issue until after the 2014 mid-term elections, Obama now disdainfully punches the amnesty card for upwards of five million illegal residents with the knowledge that almost half of all Americans polled oppose his maneuver.

 With the stroke of a pen, Obama rewards those who arrogantly mock our border laws while simultaneously telling those hopeful immigrants still waiting patiently to lawfully come to America that they are chumps.